PPLaSMaXX/Personal-Computer-Price-Writer-v2.0/README.md

 # Personal-Computer-Price-Writer-v2.0
-Just a simple Parser which getting prices from ekatalog and save them to cvs file
+Just a simple Parser which gets prices from ekatalog and save them to cvs file